 David E. Kelley Net Worth

-David E. Kelley net worth and salary: David E. Kelley is an American television writer and producer who has a net worth of $250 million.
-That is a combined net worth with his wife, actress Michelle Pfeiffer.
-Michelle and David have been married since 1993.
-They have two children together.
-Kelley earned his fortune as the creator of many television shows including notably, Picket Fences, Chicago Hope, The Practice, Ally McBeal, Boston Public and Big Little Lies.
-He is a member of a very exclusive group of people who have successfully created shows for all four major US networks, ABC, CBS, Fox and NBC.
-As of this writing, David E. Kelley has won 10 Emmy Awards as well as 4 Peabodys.
+David is a member of a very exclusive group of people who have successfully created shows for all four major American television networks: ABC, CBS, Fox and NBC.
+He has also created shows for a number of prominent streaming platforms.
+As of this writing, David E. Kelley has won 11 Emmy Awards as well as 4 Peabodys.
 Kelley was inducted into the Television Hall of Fame in 2014.

 In 1983, a 27 year old Kelley began writing a legal thriller as a side hobby.
 He adapted the story into a screenplay which was optioned by film producers and eventually turned into the 1987 Judd Nelson film "From the Hip".